Harshitaggarwal4/DeMosser-Hackathon/README.md

 - [X] **#define** random values
 - [X] added a structure
 - [X] Reformat the c file
+- [X] Add Functions to each File
+- [X] Created a main file for Better Access in Future
+- [ ] Call goto and ifelse functions
 - [ ] Create an interface to add the code to be demossed (half tick maybe ??)
 - [ ] random testcase generator to review the final output
 - [ ] split a function into multiple parts using program flow graph (PFG)